casmls/casmls.github.io/_posts/2017-02-01-GumbelSoftmax.md

 <!--more-->

+# Introduction

 In science, it often occurs that theories, theorems, results, etc. are discovered or established at nearly the same time at different places.
 I hypothesize that this "ideas are in the air" phenomenon is not magic; instead, I believe those ideas have an increased likelihood of being discovered because they are &mdash; somehow &mdash; the most natural extensions of the fields in which they are being developed.

 The striking similarities between the main idea of [1] and [2]; namely, the "Gumbel-Softmax trick for re-parameterizing categorical distributions" serves as an example of such simultaneous discovery in machine learning.
 Here, the underlying explanation for the coincidence is rather obvious: one of the most popular new techniques in variational inference and generative modeling; the so-called "re-parameterization trick," could not be applied to discrete-valued random variables, imposing a significant hurdle for the development of new results.
 Now, with the Gumbel-Softmax trick as an add-on, we can do re-parameterization for inference involving discrete latent variables.
 This creates a new promise for new findings in areas where the primary objects are of discrete nature; e.g. text modeling.

 Before stating the results we start by reviewing the re-parameterization trick and its uses.

-## The re-parameterization trick is a hot idea, but it fails on discrete data
+# The re-parameterization trick is a hot idea, but it fails on discrete data

-### The re-parameterization trick

 Let’s begin by stating the re-parameterization trick (made popular in [4]).
 Let’s first recall the Law of the Unconscious Statistician (LOTUS), a simple rule of calculus stating that one can compute the expectation of a measurable function  $$g$$ of a random variable $$\epsilon$$ by integrating $$g(\epsilon)$$ with respect to the distribution function of $$\epsilon$$, that is: